General Liability Insurance

 General liability insurance, occasionally called public liability insurance, is a must-have for businesses that are customer-facing and work with the public, which can have a major potential for lawsuits and incidents.

-It's recommended for all types of industries and businesses, including limited liability corporations (LLCs) and independent contractors.
+It's recommended for all types of industries and businesses, including limited liability companies (LLCs) and independent contractors.
 Often, proof of insurance is often required for business contracts and even commercial leases.

 While a general liability policy protects its policyholder against many third-party claims, an additional insured coverage extends this protection to other named individuals and groups.